Panda Recovery Guide For Advertising And Affiliates

 But at the same time we see a lot of affiliates who are basically just lazy people who copy and paste the feeds that they get and publish them on their websites.
 And this kind of lower quality content, thin content, is something that’s really hard for us to show in search.
 Because we see people, sometimes like hundreds of people taking the same affiliate feed, republish it on their websites and of course, they are not all going to all rank number one for those terms.

 Google and the Panda Algorithm don’t have an issue with affiliate links, their issue is the copy, scraped content that offers the user nothing unique.

 The first thing to do is to remove advertising links that have had very little clicks or have never seen a click and leave your highest revenue links.
 If your highest revenue links have been receiving traffic pre and post Panda update, they’ve probably passed.

-That you can analyse by checking Google referrals.
-Always remembering, if the affiliate content is low-quality it wont help removing the links, you need to amend the content, noindex, consolidate similar pages, or remove the content.
+That you can analyze by checking Google referrals.
+Always remembering, if the affiliate content is low-quality it won’t help to remove the links, you need to amend the content, noindex, consolidate similar pages, or remove the content.

 By checking Google referrals should give you a pretty good idea of where you stand.